 I find that to be true of keto side dishes most of all.
 Who doesn’t love a good steak or roasted chicken?
 But coming up with tasty low carb veggie side dishes that go with those main courses night after night can be a problem.

-I used pepper jack cheese the first few times and we love the mild heat that it adds – but if you prefer cheddar I tried that too and it’s also delicious.
+I used pepper jack cheese the first few times I made this zucchini gratin, and we love the mild heat that it adds – but if you prefer cheddar I tried that too and it’s also delicious.

-Any timely keto dinner goes on the table and nobody is whining or complaining???
-That’s a win my friends – and I’ll take it! ?
+Any time a keto dinner (complete with vegetables) goes on the table and nobody is whining or complaining?

 - Total Time: 56 minutes